Batraz: Myth

-Batraz (Батрадз, or Батраз) in the Ossetian Nart sagas is son of Khami(t)s (Хамыца).
+Batraz in the Ossetian Nart sagas is son of Khami(t)s (Хæмыц, Xæmyc).
 Khamis was married to a sea-nymph or water-sprite, in Ossetian variants a daughter (named sometimes as Bisenon of the Bisenta clan) of the Ossetian sea-god Donbettyr and in Circassian versions the frog-like Lady Isp.
 Whilst at a meeting of the Narts (see :ru:Ныхас) the Nart Syrdon (see :ru:Сырдон) ridiculed Khamis's wife, who had taken the form of a frog which he put in his pocket.
 As a result, Khamis's wife left, but before going she breathed (spat?) the embryo of her son upon her husband's back, creating a type of womb-like cyst from which Batraz is later delivered, glowing hot.

 After being born from his father's back, still on fire, Syrdon throws Batraz into the sea, where he dwells during his childhood.
-Batraz gained his powers by visiting the god-blacksmith Kurdalægon (Курдалазону) – the smith heats Batraz to white heat, then using tongs, throws him into the sea.
+Batraz gained his powers by visiting the god-blacksmith Kurdalægon (Куырдалæгон) – the smith heats Batraz to white heat, then using tongs, throws him into the sea.
 From then on Batraz's great feats begin – he lives in the sky and is able to summon lightning bolts to aid the Narts.
 In one variant Batraz demands a huge amount of charcoal from the Narts, then with two dozen bellows the charcoal is heated, and Batraz is heated to white hot, he then jumps into the sea, and next kills many Narts.
 In a variant of this mythic motif Batraz becomes so hot - in order to avenge his father's death at the hands of certain other Narts - that he plunges, burning, through successive floors of a tower into a cauldron placed beneath it by Syrdon, and then goes on to kill the guilty Narts in revenge.

-His feats include wreaking vengeance on a 'crooked giant' (кривого великана) in retribution for violence against the young people of the Narts; and also upon Sainag-Aldar ("the owner of the black mountain", see :ru:Сайнаг-Алдар), the killer of his father Xamyc.
+His feats include wreaking vengeance on a 'Crooked giant' (Сохъхъыр уæйыг) in retribution for violence against the young people of the Narts; and also upon Sainag-Aldar ("the owner of the black mountain", see :ru:Сайнаг-Алдар), the killer of his father Xamyc.

 Batraz also appears in tales in which the Narts compete for a prize by boasting – often he is the winner in the boasting games.

 Ultimately it is vengeance for his father that leads to his death - his father had a magic tooth than when shown allowed him to sleep with any woman of the Narts - his (mis-)use of this led to Xamyc being killed in an ambush by other Narts who sought revenge for this.
 However Batraz takes revenge, and he starts killing and persecuting other Narts in cruel ways, then he begins to blame the heavenly spirits for his father's death.
 Eventually god has to intervene and put Batraz to death.